 This type of study only shows an association and can’t prove that the sexual activity was the cause of the longer telomere length.
 However, telomere length is thought to be important for your health.

 How Long Should Sex Last?
 Here’s What Sex Therapists Say

 Telomeres are vital to healthy aging

 Over time, telomeres break down as cells divide, getting a bit shorter with each cell division.
-Certain things are thought to make them degrade faster, such as a poor diet, heavy drinking, and the natural process of growing older, according to the researchers.
+Certain factors are thought to make them degrade faster, such as a poor diet, heavy drinking, and the natural process of growing older, according to the researchers.
 Their findings suggest that sex may be beneficial when it comes to protecting telomeres, which means cells may live longer.
-Researchers have linked shorter telomeres to serious health issues like cancer, heart disease, and diabetes; longer telomeres seem to help prevent disease.
-Note: The study is small and the findings will need to be confirmed with further research.
-(These are 9 ways not having sex changes your health.)
+Researchers have linked shorter telomeres to serious health issues like cancer, heart disease and diabetes; longer telomeres seem to help prevent disease.
+(Note: The study is small and the findings will need to be confirmed with further research.)

 Sex impacts relationship happiness